manucham/Daily-Organizer/README.md

 - Task checkoffs with clean, focused layouts
 - Timeline for daily events
 - Daily Wallet to log income sources and totals (LKR)
+- Achievements board to celebrate wins with encouragement
+- Improvements focus prompt for growth-oriented reflection
 - Saved Days history with smooth delete confirmations
 - All data stored locally in the browser